01-edu/public/subjects/circle/README.md

 ### Expected Functions and Structures

-This snippets are incomplete and it's part of the exercise to discover the how to complete them
+This snippets are incomplete and it is part of the exercise to discover how to complete them.

 ```rust
 struct Circle {